OrionDooms/alx-graphql-0x00/character/README.md

 - `character-id-4.graphq1` - Query for character with ID 4
 - `character-id-4-output.json` - Output for ID 4

-## Write a Query to Get a List of All Characters
+## List of All Characters Queries

-## Instructions:
+The instruction was to write a GraphQL query using the characters(page: Int) field to fetch the list of characters.
+For page 1, 2, 3, 4
-Write a GraphQL query using the characters(page: Int) field to fetch the list of characters.
-For page 1, 2, 3, 4 Select the subfields: id, name, status, and image.
+Select the subfields: id, name, status, and image.

 ## Files